artfuldev/Misc/ReadMe.md

 ###Design and Simulation of a Robotic Hand
 ####Robotics Hand - Thumb.oxps
 An XPS document containing the design of a robotic hand (simulated using Workspace 5 Demo).
 As Workspace 5 only allows for serial manipulators, a complete robotic hand having 5 fingers as 5 end-effectors could not be modelled, as it will be a parallel manipulator.
 Hence the design was stopped with the Robotic Hand having a thumb alone.
 It is plain to note that the other fingers may be modelled the same way.

+###A Solution to N-Queens Problem using Simulated Annealing
+####NQueensSolutionGenerator.java
+Simulated Annealing (SA) is an AI technique which can be used in a variety of scenarios.
+It has been used to solve a generic n-Queens Problem.
+An n-Queens Problem is the problem of placing n queens on an nxn board such that no queen can capture any other queen in its immediate move according to the rules of chess.
+Using SA, the written Java program can solve the n-Queens problem for upto n=2,147,483,647 (which is simply the upper limit of signed integers in java), and display the result both graphically and using row indices from 0 to n in columns from 0 to n.
+A sample output is present in [nQueens.sample](nQueens.sample)